 My scholarship is the foundation of my professional practice.
 By examining the occupational folklore of creative communities—from membership organizations to Midwestern potters to professional filmmakers—I’ve gained a deep understanding of how informal networks, shared traditions, and cultural identity drive collaboration.
 These publications and presentations explore the intersection of community, identity, and the unwritten rules that determine how professional groups can thrive.

-At the core of every resilient organization is a community with its own unique culture of collaboration.
-My research focuses on the informal knowledge that sustains these communities, particularly within the arts and creative startups.
+At the core of every resilient organization is a community with an informal culture of collaboration.
+My research focuses on the knowledge and practices that sustain these communities, particularly within the arts and creative startups.
 If you’re working on an initiative related to my scholarship, I’d be glad to consult or collaborate.
 To connect, find me on LinkedIn or fill out my contact form.

 Use the links below to navigate to relevant sections: